Deltares/Wflow.jl/docs/src/model_docs/lateral/local-inertial.md

 and ``Q_{dst}`` represent river flow [m``^3``/s] at the upstream and downstream link of the river cell, respectively.

-The model time step ``\Delta t`` for the local inertal model is estimated based on the Courant-Friedrichs-Lewy condition (Bates et al., 2010):
+The model time step ``\Delta t`` for the local inertial model is estimated based on the Courant-Friedrichs-Lewy condition (Bates et al., 2010):

 ```math